-Here are a few things to do in Hanoi.
+Here are some fun things to do in Hanoi:

-Halong Bay kayaking - With a handful of filter layers, my Instagram images always seem excellent, but the scenery in Ha Long Bay looks as good as postcard photos without any photoshop.
-Although the journey from the city was 4 hours long, this UNESCO World Heritage site was well worth the effort.
-Kayaking is my favourite method to get up close and personal with the amazing limestone.
-Remember to bring a waterproof bag with you to safeguard your iPhone if you fall into the water!
+Halong Bay Kayaking - My Instagram photos may have multiple filter layers, but the scenery in Halong Bay is as beautiful as postcard pictures without any need for Photoshop.
+Though the journey from the city took four hours, this UNESCO World Heritage site was well worth the effort.
+Kayaking is my favorite way to get up close and personal with the magnificent limestone formations.
+If you go, remember to bring a waterproof bag to protect your iPhone in case you fall into the water.

-Nature's marvel - The Dong Thien Cung cave, whittled away by wind and water over millennia, is awe-inspiring.
-With enough imagination, you may discern a dragon, lion, or even a breast among the multi-coloured stalagmites.
-Those boobs have to be tough.
-It's amusing to hear that superstitious woman who doesn't have enough milk pray for milk blessings in front of that rock.
+Nature's Marvel - Dong Thien Cung Cave - Shaped by wind and water over millennia, the Dong Thien Cung cave is awe-inspiring.
+With a little imagination, you might see a dragon, lion, or even a breast-shaped formation among the colorful stalagmites.
+Interestingly, some superstitious women who struggle with breastfeeding pray for milk blessings in front of that particular rock.

-Go to the prison - I didn't do anything wrong, Father.
-I went to the Hoa Lo Prison Museum after viewing the French-style St. Joseph's chapel.
-The evil side of human nature, such as torture and execution, has always captivated me.
-Looking back in time, I consider myself fortunate to live in a time and location free of oppressive political oppression and significant conflict.
-The Vietnam War isn't simply a movie; it's a real-life historical event with phoney political justifications.
-Every soldier has a family, and every death infuriates the members of that family.
-I suddenly missed my partner and wanted her constant safety.
+Visit the Hoa Lo Prison Museum - Let me clarify, I didn't do anything wrong!
+I visited the Hoa Lo Prison Museum after touring the French-style St. Joseph's Cathedral.
+I've always been fascinated by the darker aspects of human nature, such as torture and execution.
+Reflecting on history, I feel fortunate to live in an era and place without oppressive political regimes and major conflicts.
+The Vietnam War is not just a movie topic; it's a real-life historical event built on dubious political justifications.
+Each soldier has a family, and each death brings them sorrow.
+At that moment, I found myself missing my partner and wishing for her continued safety.